 2018 COURSE MAP

-The course map below is the intended course for 2018 however changes may be made pending the weather on the day.
+The course map below is the course for 2018 - some changes may be made pending the weather on the day.

 Spectators and support crews